 - Best place for African Safari Experience with dramatic scenery: Kenya

-- Overall Best African Safari Experience: South Africa – the country has a bit everything
+- Overall Best African Safari Experience: South Africa – the country has a bit of everything

-I’ve asked some of my favorite travel bloggers to share their best Africa Safari Experience:
+I’ve asked some of my favorite travel bloggers to share their best Africa Safari Experiences: